NavyaDeveloper/Buildpacks_With_ArgoCD/README.md

 # CNB
 This is the repo for Cloud Native Buildpacks demo.
-Deployment using ArgoCD.
+Deployment using ArgoCD which is deployed in eks.